Biden praises cooperation at meeting with South Korean, Japanese leaders amid North Korea worries

 Both Yoon and Ishiba already have reached out to Trump and are aiming to keep their countries’ relationships with the incoming administration on steady footing amid the heightened tensions.

-South Korea’s presidential office says Yoon also would meet Chinese leader Xi Jinping Friday to discuss economic cooperation and cultural exchanges as well as the security situation on the Korean Peninsula.

-North Korea fired a barrage of short-range ballistic missiles into the sea just hours before Election Day in the United States.
+Just hours before Election Day in the U.S., North Korea fired a barrage of short-range ballistic missiles into the sea.

 Those launches came days after Kim supervised a flight test of the country's newest intercontinental ballistic missile designed to be able to reach the U.S. mainland.
 In response, the United States flew a long-range B-1B bomber in a trilateral drill with South Korea and Japan on Sunday in a show of force.